gruppe-adler/grad-moneyMenu/README.md

   * store money in containers (secured and unsecured)
   * use your bank account on ATMs (check, deposit, withdraw, transfer)

-Can be used supplementary to [GRAD List-Buymenu](https://github.com/gruppe-adler/grad-listBuymenu) or standalone.
 GRAD MoneyMenu is multiplayer and JIP proof.

 # [MoneyMenu WIKI](https://github.com/gruppe-adler/grad-moneyMenu/wiki)